You may click here to the see the original article: ‘What the Church Refuses to Teach About Christianity,’

 John 21:25 says that “And there are also many other things that Jesus did, which if they were written one by one, I suppose that even the world itself could not contain the books that would be written.”
 It is the nature of the Bible that it does not contain every detail of what people did; so rather not surpringly, the bible did not detail out the practical steps Jabez took to bring about the enlargement of his territory, you cannot say with certainty that Jabez did not work or put in effort, and that it happened miraculously; what noble man would not work; he worked and I believe he worked diligently to give life to his faith initiated in prayer.

 Now, what really was his prayer?
 “Oh, that You would 1. bless me indeed, 2. and enlarge my territory, 3. that Your hand would be with me, 4. and that You would keep me from evil, that I may not cause pain!”
-Check this against the ‘Lord’s Prayer’ (a very good prayer, and an excellent pattern for prayer) in Matthew 6:9-13 and Luke 11:2-4; they are very similar!
+Check this against the ‘Lord’s Prayer’ in Matthew 6:9-13 and Luke 11:2-4; they are very similar!
 So God granted him what he requested; especially because none of these requests was really to be answered physically without self comportment and diligence; essentially, hardwork.
 It is just like praying and saying: “Give us this day our daily bread,” as per the Lord’s Prayer; does God bring you physical bread miraculously?
 Ordinarily, No!
 (There was a time when I found in my pigeon hole, an envelope bearing a handsome amount; all that it had was my name, and inside the envelope flap was written: “Dave, God bless you!”
 And till date I don’t know where the envelope came from or who had put it there; it was during a very tight time on campus; most people were ‘broke’ like myself at the time.
 I know God commanded the ravens and they fed Elijah, and there was once manna, and also quail.
-Jesus fed the multitudes by multiplying fish and bread; etc. But such incidences were the exception (miracles) rather than the norm.)
+Jesus fed the multitudes by multiplying fish and bread; etc. But such incidences were the exception (you may call them ‘miracles’) rather than the norm.)
 Ordinarily, like everybody else, you put in the effort to get that daily bread.
 Of course, God is with you all the way!

 In Matthew 6:7-8, when teaching on prayer, Jesus directed that: “And when you pray, do not use vain repetitions as the heathen do.
 For they think that they will be heard for their many words.
 “Therefore do not be like them.
 For your Father knows the things you have need of before you ask Him.”
 And then he gave out what we have come to term ‘The Lord’s Prayer.’
 Compare that with, Isaiah 65:24 which says that: “It shall come to pass That before they call, I will answer; And while they are still speaking, I will hear;” you will notice that they are similar!
 Great!!
 And you know Ephesians 3:20 also teaches that the Lord is able to do exceedingly abundantly above all that we ask or think, according to the power that works in us;’ emphasis on 1.
 Ask, and 2.
 Think.
 Now compare especially the ‘think’ part with Isaiah 65:24 which says that “before they call I will answer,” it’s just like saying: ‘when they think I will answer;’ because you must think before you can call or ask; for that matter.
 Halleluyah!!!
 I seek to empahsise that, the thinking part is the activator, or initiator; the first potent power before the asking comes in.